 For the melted chocolate: Place the broken chocolate pieces in a heatproof dish and set it over a pan of simmering water.
 You will need a bowl that is big enough to just sit on the pan without the base of the bowl touching the water.
 Leave the chocolate to slowly melt.
 Give it a stir and then carefully lift the bowl off the pan.
 Repeat the process, if like me you decide to go with two different types of chocolate.

 Alternatively, you could use a silicone pastry brush to paint the chocolate onto the back of the Florentines.
 Allowing a little time in-between each layer for the chocolate to set.
 This may stop the chocolate from seeping through to the other side of the biscuit.
-I will try this method out next time.
+I will try this next time.

 When the chocolate has set, transfer the Florentines into an airtight container.